Below is a list of some of the new and updated features in Windows 10, version 1607 (also known as the Anniversary Update).

 - Data export to commonly used software deployment tools

-The Upgrade Analytics workflow steps you through the discovery and rationalization process until you have a list of computers that are upgrade-ready.
+The Upgrade Readiness workflow steps you through the discovery and rationalization process until you have a list of computers that are upgrade-ready.

 Windows 10, version 1607, provides administrators with increased control over updates by changing the update deferral increment from weeks to days.
 Other changes: